alexrkaufman/pytla/README.md

 This is very much a work in progress.
 Use at your own risk.

 Hidden functions for each register (names the same as each register but in lowercase) are available.
-There are still a bunch of registers that have not been implemented.
-Namely the Module Status commands (0x20 - 0x2F) and dither control.
+Some registers still don't have user friendly functions defined for them.

 ## Example Usage